What nuclear war between US and Russia would look like, according to scientists

 The world has been reminded of a global war threat after Vladimir Putin claimed he isn't 'bluffing' and accused the West of engaging in 'nuclear blackmail.'

-In a rare address to his nation, Putin announced a "partial mobilisation" of around 300,000 troops to the war in Ukraine.
+In a rare address to his nation on September 21st, Putin announced a "partial mobilisation" of around 300,000 troops to the war in Ukraine.
 He added: "If there is a threat to the territorial integrity of our country, and for protecting our people, we will certainly use all the means available to us - and I'm not bluffing."

 With modern technology and nuclear weapons, some wonder what a new World War would look like.